Ezel (TV series): Summary

 In 2005, Ömer had his face badly cut by the chief warden with two other guards by using a riot in the prison as an excuse to beat Ömer, so he would tell where the money was. Ömer pretended to tell him, so that when the warden dismissed the other guards, a fight to the death meant the head warden was killed.
 With help from Ramiz, it was made known that Ömer had died but his face was unrecognisable, when actually Ömer escaped the jail and had full plastic surgery. Ömer Uçar then changes his name to Ezel Bayraktar (meaning "eternity" in Turkish) (Kenan İmirzalıoğlu), and returns to get his revenge, unknown to his previous friends, Eyşan and Cengiz (who are now married and have a son), and Ali (who is head of security at Cengiz's hotel) The once simple boy becomes a man exceptionally skilled at gambling, reading people, and fighting, and has considerably high class in society.
-He is helped by his assistants Kamil (Güray Kip) and Sebnem (Bade İşçil), as well as his prison mentor Ramiz Karaeski.
+He is helped by his assistants Kamil (Güray Kip) and Şebnem (Bade İşçil), as well as his prison mentor Ramiz Karaeski.

 Eyşan's motive for framing Ömer was to save her sister Bahar's life.
 Serdar explained to Eyşan that Bahar was terminally ill and would need expensive treatment out of the country at better medical facilities, such as in England.
 The money would be the only way to pay for that treatment.
 A torn Eyşan ultimately chose to send her love to what she thought would be a short prison sentence in exchange for her sister's recovery.
 Cengiz went along with the plan because he fell in love with Eyşan the moment he saw her, and he would do anything she asked.
 Besides, Cengiz figured that with Ömer in prison he would have a clear path to winning Eyşan's heart.

 Ali's motive was the big mystery.
 Like Eyşan, he greatly regretted sending Ömer to prison, and much later in the series it was revealed that he did so only at Eyşan's prodding.
 She reminded him that Ali's own father had gone to prison years earlier, having taken the blame for Ali's accidental fatal shooting of a young boy when Ali was a teenager.
 Ali's father made his son promise him to "become a big man," and so Ali figured his time was running out, and the casino robbery would give him the money and power that would fulfill his promise to his father.